 - Benefits: the benefits used in the analysis comprise: increase in regional income compared with the current situation; consumer value of a visit; and increase in employee wages & salaries.
 For the increase in regional income it is assumed that 60% of the increased visitors to the Centre are new to the region.
-Measure benefits total \$38.777 million. - Project Costs: Total project costs over 10 years are 10-year asset παιπτεπαίτε φ2.3 πιιιίση. - Benefit Cost Ratios (BCR): The project delivers Benefit Cost Ratios (BCR) of 1 or above.
+Measure benefits total \$38.777 million. - Project Costs: Total project costs over 10 years - Benefit Cost Ratios (BCR): The project delivers Benefit Cost Ratios (BCR) of 1 or above.
 These are 1.3 for a 3% discount rate 1.1 for a 7% discount rate.